Qizzok/DS-Discord-SL1/ds1.md

   - Duke Skip is not mandatory.
 Your death to Seath's first encounter won't be counted.
 - SL1 Fist only
   - It's recommended that Four Kings should be beaten with a different legendary challenge.
-  - Red Tear Stone Ring and Power Within are allowed for the fight (if doing it Fist only).
   - Dragon Form is not allowed since it beats the purpose of the run with 300-400dmg per hit.

 ## SL1 Legend Banned Equipment